BDC Hamburger Icon

 What is onboarding?

-Onboarding is how new hires or contractors learn the necessary skills, knowledge and behaviors to become productive and engaged members of your small business team.
+Onboarding is how new hires or contractors learn the necessary skills, knowledge and behaviors to become productive members of your team.
 The process includes filling out essential paperwork, participating in hands-on training, socializing with co-workers and learning the company culture.
-Onboarding is different from an orientation and should extend past the employee’s first week.
+Onboarding is different from an orientation, and it should extend past the employee’s first week.
 It can last anywhere from a month to a year.

-In many businesses, onboarding is often confused with orientation – during which the employee might watch some videos, fill out paperwork and then be told to get to work.
+In many businesses, onboarding is often confused with orientation — during which the employee might watch some videos, fill out paperwork and then be told to get to work.
 Onboarding, however, is a chance for your new hire to connect emotionally with your company’s vision and culture.
-It should give them all the tools and resources they need to become a productive member of your team as quickly as possible.
+It should give them all the tools and resources they need to quickly become a productive member of your team.
 At the same time, it should give them a great impression of your company, so they want to stick around long term.

 These are the three primary goals of an onboarding process.